Gettysburg Address, The Gettysburg Address Copy, President Abraham Lincoln Gettysburg Address Words,

 to the crowd gathered at Gettysburg to dedicate the newly established "Soldiers National Cemetery," which is commonly referred to as the "Gettysburg Cemetery."

-here gave their lives, that that nation might live.
+for those who here gave their lives, that that nation might live.
 It is altogether fitting and proper that we should do this.
-But, in a

-larger sense, we cannot dedicate, we cannot consecrate—we cannot hallow—this ground.
-The brave men, living and
+But, in a larger sense, we cannot dedicate, we cannot consecrate—we cannot hallow—this ground.
+The brave men,

-dead, who struggled here, have consecrated it far above our poor power to add or detract.
-The world will little note, nor
+living and dead, who struggled here, have consecrated it far above our poor power to add or detract.
+The world will little

-long remember what we say here, but it can never forget what they did here.
-It is for us the living, rather, to be dedicated
+note, nor long remember what we say here, but it can never forget what they did here.
+It is for us the living, rather, to

-here to the unfinished work which they who fought here have thus far so nobly advanced.
-It is rather for us to be here dedicated
+be dedicated here to the unfinished work which they who fought here have thus far so nobly advanced.
+It is rather for us to

-to the great task remaining before us—that from these honored dead we take increased devotion to that cause for which
+be here dedicated to the great task remaining before us—that from these honored dead we take increased devotion to that

-they here gave the last full measure of devotion—that we here highly resolve that these dead shall not have died in
+cause for which they here gave the last full measure of devotion—that we here highly resolve that these dead shall not

-vain—that this nation, under God, shall have a new birth of freedom, and that government of the people, by the people,
+have died in vain—that this nation, under God, shall have a new birth of freedom, and that government of the people,

 Courtesy of Cornell University